EdouardCourty/townyPresence/README.md

 ### Features list

-This bot is mainly a monitor and a

 I'm constantly adding new features, but here is a list of the ones that are actually stables.
  - Getting the skin of a player: `!getskin <PlayerName>`
  - Getting a screenshot of my claimed zone from the DynMap `!screenshot`